Omicron's New Year's cocktail: Sorrow, fear, hope for 2022

 In Berlin, police urged people not to gather near the Brandenburg Gate, where a concert was staged without a live audience.
 In Madrid, authorities allowed only 7,000 people into the city’s Puerta del Sol downtown square, a venue traditionally hosting some 20,000 revelers.

-In the United States, officials took a mixed approach to the year-end revelry: nixing the audience at a countdown concert in Los Angeles, scaling it back in New York yet going full speed ahead in Las Vegas, where 300,000 people were expected for a fireworks show on the strip.
+In the United States, officials took a mixed approach to the year-end revelry: nixing the audience at a countdown concert in Los Angeles, scaling it back in New York yet going full speed ahead in Las Vegas, where as many as 300,000 people were expected to shrug off gusty winds and turn up for a fireworks show on the strip.

 President Joe Biden noted the losses and uncertainty caused by the pandemic but said: “We’re persevering.
 We’re recovering.”